Skip to main content

 Step 1: Mailing Information

-If USPS recognizes the tracking number, the Mailing Date and Service Type should fill in automatically.
+• Find your tracking number: If USPS recognizes the tracking number, the Mailing Date and Service Type should be filled in automatically.
 If it doesn’t, here’s where you can find that info on Pirate Ship:

 Step 2: Where to Send It

-In any case, you’ll need to fill out the address you want this package sent to.
-USPS will also ask for a name, email address, and phone number for reaching out to you with updates on this search!
+• In any case, you’ll need to fill out the address you want this package sent to.
+USPS will also ask for a name, email address, and phone number to reach out to you with updates on this search!

 Step 3: Contents of Your Mailpiece